Angkaram/Angkaram/README.md

 - Hello, I’m @Angkaram
 - I’m interested in Neural Networks, remote sensing AI models, natural language models, and much more!
-- I’m currently working on my Computer Science degree, along with minors in Mathematics and Physicss at Sacramento State University.
+- I’m currently working on my Computer Science degree, along with minors in Mathematics and Physics at Sacramento State University.
 - Looking for an internship to get real-world programming skills that are not taught in school.
 - How to reach me: angelokaram@gmail.com